Public API#

 bar.txt

-Only the folder path and strptime format are required to initialize the Dataset.
+Only the folder path and strptime format are required to initialize the Project.

 from pathlib import Path